szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 Another major difference between DVC and Pachyderm is that DVC can be run as a python library.
 I was curious to try this out, so I opened a new notebook and typed `import dvc.api`.
-This looks like it should be really easy, in the sense that you don't have to build and push up a container to a container registry in order to pull an updated version of your model.
+This looks like it should be very easy, in the sense that you don't have to build and push up a container to a container registry in order to pull an updated version of your model.
 So I think that's potentially really useful in situations where you won't be building microservices.

 One thing I like about the containerized approach is that it's extremely reproducible, and well, contained.
-DVC seems to be able to make the reproducible part pretty straightforward with helping you track, for example, what files are in a folder, and taking advantage of git tagging.
+DVC seems to be able to make the reproducible part pretty straightforward with helping you track, for example, what files are in a folder, and by taking advantage of git tagging.

 [1] : https://szeitlin.github.io/posts/engineering/pachyderm-vs-airflow/